srct/bookshare/README.md

 Next, install these packages from the standard repositories

-`$ sudo apt-get update && sudo apt-get install libldap2-dev python-dev libmysqlclient-dev python-mysqldb`elasticsearch libsasl2-dev`
+`$ sudo apt-get update && sudo apt-get install python-dev libldap2-dev mysql-server mysql-client libmysqlclient-dev python-mysqldb`elasticsearch libsasl2-dev`

 If prompted to install other required packages, install those as well.